 What is the Best Shape for Raku Pottery

 The raku method can be used to fire pottery and sculpture.
-In theory you can raku fire any shaped ware.
+In theory, you can raku fire any shaped ware.
 However, raku pottery goes through dramatic temperature changes, and the form is put under considerable stress.
-Therefore, ware that is evenly made and relatively thin tend to survive the process more successfully.
+Therefore, ware that is evenly made and relatively thin tends to survive the process more successfully.

 Pottery with plainer smoother surfaces tend to look better after a raku fire.
 Detailed design or texture can compete or interfere with a raku finish.

 Naked and horsehair raku look most effective when the pottery has been burnished.
 The burnishing is done when the pottery is leather hard before being dried for the bisque fire.